common-workflow-language/cwl-website/README.md

 * Remove incorrect links like `<p><a name="Leadership_Team"></a></p>`
 * Fix content width btwn 576-768px

+## Deployment

+* Reactivate `jekyll-seo-tag`

 ## Notes

-* Homepage sections retain the `.html` extension instead of `.md`, so the `§` symbol behaves properly
+* The include files for the homepage sections retain the `.html` extension instead of `.md`, so that the url associated with the `§` is generated properly
-* Any URLs to the User Guide site have been left with the `https://commonwl.org/` stem instead of `{{ site.url }}`, since the User Guide isn't mirrored on the staging server (and thus the links would break)
+* Any URLs to the User Guide site have been left with the full `https://commonwl.org/` stem instead of `{{ site.url }}`, since the User Guide isn't mirrored on the staging server (and thus the links would break)